Phase diagrams of spin-2 Floquet spinor Bose-Einstein condensates: Abstract

 \section{Abstract}

 We propose the realization of a spin-2 Floquet spinor Bose-Einstein condensate via Floquet engineering of the quadratic Zeeman energy.
 In the Floquet system, the coupling strengths of all angular-momentum-conserving spin-flip processes are renormalized by driving-parameter-dependent Bessel functions.
-Such Floquet-engineered interactions significantly enriches possible ground states in homogeneous gases.
-The resulting phase diagrams, which map the distributions of these possible ground states, are presented in the space of the driving parameters.
+Such Floquet-engineered interactions significantly enrich possible states in homogeneous gases.
+We search for possible states using variational method.
+Ground-state phase diagrams, which map the distributions of these possible states, are presented in the space of the driving parameters.